First Amendment to the United States Constitution: Freedom of the press

+On September 21, 2026, CNN, MS NOW, and Politico filed a lawsuit in federal court against the Trump administration after their White House press credentials were revoked and their reporters were barred from the White House.
+The news organizations alleged that the action violated their First Amendment rights to freedom of press.

 Right to petition and freedom of assembly

 Chief Justice Morrison Waite ruled in United States v.
 Cruikshank (1875) that the right of assembly was a secondary right to the right to petition.

 The Petition Clause protects the right "to petition the government for a redress of grievances".
 The right expanded over the years: "It is no longer confined to demands for 'a redress of grievances', in any accurate meaning of these words, but comprehends demands for an exercise by the government of its powers in furtherance of the interest and prosperity of the petitioners and of their views on politically contentious matters."
 The right to petition the government for a redress of grievances therefore includes the right to communicate with government officials, lobbying government officials and petitioning the courts by filing lawsuits with a legal basis.
-According to the Supreme Court, petitions on behald of private interests seeking personal gain and those calling for peaceful legislative change are also protected.
+According to the Supreme Court, petitions on behalf of private interests seeking personal gain and those calling for peaceful legislative change are also protected.

 The Petition Clause first came to prominence in the 1830s, when Congress established the gag rule barring anti-slavery petitions from being heard; the rule was overturned by Congress several years later.
 Petitions against the Espionage Act of 1917 resulted in imprisonments.
 The Supreme Court did not rule on either issue.
 Today, this right encompasses petitions to all three branches of the federal government—the Congress, the executive and the judiciary—and has been extended to the states through incorporation.
 In Borough of Duryea v.
 Guarnieri (2011), the Supreme Court declared that the Free Speech Clause and the Petition Clause are mutually integral to the democratic process as both foster the exchange and expression of ideas.